xMattC/mt5-strategy-factory/README.md

 **MetaTrader 5 (MT5)** is a multi-asset trading platform widely used for developing and executing automated trading strategies.
 [Learn more](https://www.metatrader5.com/en)

-**MT5 Strategy Factory** is a powerful, production-grade Python framework for automating the complete lifecycle of strategy development in MetaTrader 5 (MT5).
+**MT5 Strategy Factory** is a production-grade quality Python framework for automating the complete lifecycle of strategy development in MetaTrader 5 (MT5).
 It enables modular strategy construction, batch optimisation, and performance evaluation — all driven by YAML indicator files and executed through a highly customisable, stage-based pipeline.